The Right Internal Temperature for Cooked Lamb

-No matter which doneness you take your lamb to, keep in mind that letting the lamb rest for a few minutes will yield juicier meat, and some carryover cooking will occur that will take the internal temperature of the meat up by about five more degrees.
+No matter which doneness you take your lamb to, keep in mind that letting the lamb rest for a few minutes will yield tender and juicier meat, and some carryover cooking will occur that will take the internal temperature of the meat up by about five more degrees.

 Kitchen Fact Source: Safe Minimum Cooking Temperatures at Foodsafety.gov